robertsolorzano/robertsolorzano/README.md

 ## 👨‍💻 About Me
 - 🔭 I’m currently working on school and personal projects
-- 🌱 I’m currently learning Full stack web development at UC berkeley Extension
+- 🌱 I’m currently learning Full Stack Web development at UC Berkeley Extension
 - 👯 I’m looking to collaborate on any projects

 ## 🛠️ Technologies and Tools I Use